ZEISS/zeiss-inspect-app-examples/AppExamples/misc/WorkflowAssistants/doc/Documentation.md

 4. WizardPage
     - A page to show multiple commands as a sequence in a wizard layout.
-    - EmbeddedCommandStep is used to represent each step
+    - EmbeddedCommandStep is used to represent each step.

 ### Translation example